Prosjekt vi støtter

 1 002 000 SEK

-The role of pancreatic macrophages for development and maturation of islets of Langerhans and long-term metabolic control
+The role of pancreatic macrophages for development and maturation of islets of Langerhans and long-term metabolic control.

 250 000 SEK

-Tissue factor signaling in islets and beta-cells
+Tissue factor signaling in islets and beta-cells.

-Juleen Zierath och Anna Krook, Karolinska Institutet
+Juleen Zierath och Anna Krook, Karolinska Institute

 1 000 000 SEK

-Träningsintervention vid metabola sjukdomar
+Träningsintervention vid metabola sjukdomar.

 Helena Edlund, Umeå Universitet